MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxcebuildconnectionovermultipletransports.md

 Select the best successful transport that responds.

-#### RxCeSelectAllSuccessfulTransports
+#### RxCeSelectFirstSuccessfulTransport

-Select all of the successful transports that respond.
+Select the first successful transport that responds.

 ## -returns